zbenmo/yapy3c/docs/part_V_OO.md

 While OOP brings a lot of capabilities there are issues that we should be careful with, such as multiple inheritance.
 When a class inherits from multiple classes, and there are conflicts, what takes precedence?
 How does everything work togther.
 There is a concept of **Mixin**s that are regular Python classes, yet are meant to be self contained, used by inheritance just to add functionality, avoiding adding member variables, so less issues with multiple inheritance.

 A side note (a possible repetitive suggestion).
 Use object oriented as needed, yet prefer a simple existing class / container if such exists and does the work reasonably.

+## Example of OOP and functional programming used together

 Next I'm going to bring a nice example of the power of OOP when used in combination with functional programming.